amalloy/laclj-clojars-talk/script.md

 These days I don't use amalloy-utils - it has merged with Useful, Geni's open-source utility library.
-Justin helped me really polish several of the neat ideas I had put into amalloy-utils, and I helped him organize the huge blobby mess useful had become.
+Justin helped me really polish several of the neat ideas I had put into amalloy-utils, and I helped him organize the huge blobby mess Useful had become.
 You're welcome to use Useful, and send us pull requests if you want - a few people have.
-But the whole point is you don't have to - you can have your own library, and we've refused several pull requests because the functions added therein just don't interest us, useful as the might be.
+But the whole point is you don't have to - you can have your own library, and we've refused several pull requests because the functions added therein just don't interest us, useful as they might be.
 Nobody will stop you from putting them in your own library, though!

 ## A tour